anoopjk/integral-channel-features-detector/README.md

 Uses:

-gradient.py and vectors.py are taken from here  https://github.com/cngkaygusuz/icf-recognizer
+gradient.py and vectors.py  files are taken from here  https://github.com/cngkaygusuz/icf-recognizer and are modified
-(and are slightly modified)